ufukty/gohandlers/docs/articles/intermediate/typed-clients.md

 -   **Unstructured**—no compile-time guarantees
 -   **Disconnected** from your server’s logic and types

-gohandlers solves this by generating a client that knows how to:
+Gohandlers solves this by generating a client that knows how to:

 -   Build requests using your `...Request` types
 -   Send them with standard or custom HTTP clients